 Can I sue my employer for harassment by a supervisor?

 Yes.
-Employers can be held liable for supervisor harassment if it leads to termination, demotion, or another tangible employment action, or if the employer was notified of the harassment and failed to take corrective action.
+Under Florida and federal law, employers can be held liable if a supervisor’s harassment results in termination, demotion, or other tangible employment actions, or if the employer knew about the harassment and failed to correct it.

 What should I do if my supervisor retaliates after I report harassment?

-Document the retaliation and consult a sexual harassment lawyer immediately.
-Retaliation is illegal and strengthens your case.
+Document all instances of retaliation, including emails, messages, or changes to your job duties, and contact a sexual harassment lawyer immediately.
+Retaliation is illegal and often strengthens your case for damages.

 How do I report supervisor harassment?